emqx/emqx-docs/en_US/data-integration/data-bridge-oracle.md

 4. Click the **Add Action** button, select **Forwarding with Data Bridge** from the dropdown list, and then select the Oracle Database data bridge just created.
 Click the **Add** button.
 6. Click the **Create** button to finish the setup.

 Now you have successfully created the data bridges to Oracle Database.
-You can click **Integration** -> **Flows** to view the topology.
+You can click **Integration** -> **Flow Designer** to view the topology.
 It can be seen that the messages under topic `t/#`  are sent and saved to Oracle Database after parsing by rule  `my_rule`.

 ## Test Data Bridges and Rules